Photo: Richard Barlow

 For some, it’s all about the rustic vibe.

-No matter where in the world you’re planning to wed, there are plenty of rustic venues to choose from (and lots of ways to give any venue a rustic feel).
+No matter where in the world you’re planning your wedding day, there are plenty of rustic venues to choose from (and lots of ways to give any venue a rustic feel).

 Here’s how to find — or style — the perfect venue for your rustic wedding.